Kez123man/Netflix_first_project/README.md

     TO_DATE(date_added, 'DD/MM/YYYY') >= CURRENT_DATE - INTERVAL '15 years';
 ```

--- 7. Find all the movies/tv shows directed by 'Steven Spielberg' that came out before 2000.
+-- 7. Find all the movies/tv shows directed by 'Steven Spielberg' that came out before the year 2000.

 ```sql
 SELECT *